asanka-x/allthingsconnected/content/posts/why-we-switched-from-dockers-to-serverless.md

 ---
-title: Welcome back to the future of static website!
+title: Why we switched from dockers to serverless
 date: 2017-05-16
 layout: Post
 ---